The vast majority of flying from Royal Air Force Halton is for instructional purposes, mainly for serving military personnel.

 RAF Halton is home to an active military grass airfield where flying has taken place continually since 1913.
 The aircraft that use the airfield are light aircraft (most used for instructional purposes), microlights, gliders (both powered and non-powered) and a small number of visiting aircraft.
 It is also often used by other military aircraft on training exercises.

-The airfield is managed by Operations Squadron based at the Airfield; they are contactable on the following numbers:
+The airfield is managed by Operations Squadron based at the Airfield:

 RAF Halton is the home of the Recruit Training Squadron (RTS), where todays Airmen and Airwomen conduct their Phase 1 training.

 At the end of their training, a graduation is held, which is usually accompanied with a flypast.
-This is typically every other Tuesday at 1:30pm; however variances in date and time can exist for various reasons.
+This is typically every other Tuesday at 1:30pm; however variances in date and time can exist.

-For the latest information on flypasts, contact the Ops Sqn (above) or the RAF Halton Media Office on 01296 65 6725.
+For the latest information on flypasts, contact Operations Squadron or the RAF Halton Media Office on 01296 65 6725.

 The Defence Aerodrome Manual (DAM) contains accurate aerodrome data for RAF Halton.
 All airfield users, both military and civilian, are to ensure they are familiar with the relevant sections of the DAM prior to operating at RAF Halton.
-For further information regarding the DAM, contact Ops Sqn above.
+For further information regarding the DAM, contact Operations Squadron above.

 Please follow this link for a list of FAQs about RAF Halton’s airfield.
 If you have any further questions, please do not hesitate to contact us (via the details at top of this page).